bubu2323/reviews/README.md

-# Frontend Mentor - Tip calculator app solution
+# Frontend Mentor - Reviews project

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+-This is a challenge from FreeCodeCamp-

 ## Table of contents